sombriks/gm-sample-worklog/README.md

 - java 8
 - tests (unit and integration)

-## NFR that might or might not be attended

-- the ACID properties are optional (eventual consistency / NoSQL allowed)
-- microservices with Docker
-- kotlin instead java
-- database schema migration system

 ## About this project structure

 The root repository contains all needed projects to run the complete solution.